This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 7

-Cincinnati, Columbus OH, Cleveland OH.
+Cincinnati, Columbus, Cleveland.
 Begin with private visit to the Taft Museum, with a small but excellent collection of European old masters and 19th-century American art.
 Founded in 1881, the Cincinnati Art Museum is long-established with a wide-ranging collection.
 Impressionists feature strongly and there are notable Fauvist and Cubist works, as well as an entire wing devoted to local artists and decorative arts.
 En route to Cleveland (240 miles), stop at the Columbus Museum of Art, which has a fine collection of modern European and American painting, including early Cubist works by Picasso and Juan Gris.
 First of two nights in Cleveland.

 Day 8

 Cleveland.
-On the shores of Lake Erie, Cleveland’ s manufacturing centre is being revitalised in the 21st century.
+On the shores of Lake Erie, Cleveland’s manufacturing centre is being revitalised in the 21st century.
 The city’s art museum is testament to this with a programme of massive expansion, including a magnificent light-filled atrium by Rafael Viñoly.
 There are many treasures here, particularly in European and American painting from the 19th and 20th centuries, and in the world-class holding of Asian art.
 The mediaeval and Renaissance galleries in the original museum building are beautifully displayed.
 Free time here or to walk to the Museum of Contemporary Art, a reflective, geometric form in the heart of the university circle.
 Overnight Cleveland.

 Day 9

-Oberlin, Toledo OH, Detroit MI.
+Oberlin, Toledo, Detroit.
 A short drive out of Cleveland to the Allen Memorial Art Museum, housed on the edge of the charming Oberlin college campus.
 This small but eclectic collection contains important holdings of 16th and 17th century Dutch and Flemish paintings.
 Continue to Toledo.
 The city’s glass-manufacturing heritage is reflected in the elegant, Japanese-designed Glass Pavilion, home to a superb collection of over 5,000 works of art in glass.
 The main museum includes European painting from the Renaissance to Impressionism, with notable works by Rubens, Rembrandt, David and El Greco.
 There is a strong American Art and Modern collection and a fascinating display of Japanese Netsuke.
 Continue to Detroit.
 First of three nights here.

 Day 10